Home » Schedule » It Must Be Something Other Than The Project Management Schedule

 What has worked consistently and quickly is taking these same organizations and first putting in place realistic schedules.
 Gee, goes the thinking, if we don’t know the details, how can we produce a realistic schedule?
 This is traditional bottom up thinking.
 Work out the details, make the plan, execute the plan.

 Instead, what works surprisingly well for many (all that I’ve worked with or for) is a past performance approach.
-The first and primary step is to ask ourselves how long has similar projects taken in the past (the article talks about what to do if we don’t have a history to draw upon)?
-If we put out multiple products in a year (even taking multiple years to produce) we have a lot of examples – past data – to work with.
+The first and primary step is to ask ourselves how long has similar projects taken in the past ?
+If we put out multiple products in a year (even taking multiple years to produce) we have a lot of examples — past data — to work with.

 In these companies, what we notice is that when we took recent past performance (how long it actually took) and compared it to the original past plans, there was always a significant and consistent shortfall between the plan and the actual (typically 20%-100%).
 And, some of these companies had huge and complex planning and tracking processes to try and solve this problem.